LatinSuD/WinMTR/README.md

 ### About me (LatinSuD) / why I decided to create this fork
 This is probably a temporary fork in order to create a few enhancements.
 We already have too many forks.

+### How to compile
+1. Download and install Visual Studio Community 2022
+2. Install workload "Desktop developtment with C++", with optional package "C++ MFC for the latest v143..." (other versions may work too).
+3. Open WinMTR.vcxproj
+4. Build and run

 ~~~~